UNESCO

-UNESCO was founded in 1945 as the successor to the League of Nations's International Committee on Intellectual Cooperation.
-Its constitution establishes the agency's goals, governing structure, and operating framework.
-UNESCO's founding mission, which was shaped by the Second World War, is to advance peace, sustainable development and human rights by facilitating collaboration and dialogue among nations.
+UNESCO was founded in 1945 as the successor to the League of Nations' International Committee on Intellectual Cooperation.
+UNESCO's founding mission, which was shaped by the events of World War II, is to advance peace, sustainable development and human rights by facilitating collaboration and dialogue among nations.
 It pursues this objective through five major programme areas: education, natural sciences, social/human sciences, culture and communication/information.
 UNESCO sponsors projects that improve literacy, provide technical training and education, advance science, protect independent media and press freedom, preserve regional and cultural history, and promote cultural diversity.

-As a focal point for world culture and science, UNESCO's activities have broadened over the years; it assists in the translation and dissemination of world literature, helps establish and secure World Heritage Sites of cultural and natural importance, works to bridge the worldwide digital divide, and creates inclusive knowledge societies through information and communication.
-UNESCO has launched several initiatives and global movements, such as Education For All, to further advance its core objectives.
+The organization prominently helps establish and secure World Heritage Sites of cultural and natural importance.

-UNESCO is governed by the General Conference, composed of member states and associate members, which meets biannually to set the agency's programmes and the budget.
+UNESCO is governed by the General Conference composed of member states and associate members, which meets biannually to set the agency's programmes and budget.
 It also elects members of the executive board, which manages UNESCO's work, and appoints every four years a Director-General, who serves as UNESCO's chief administrator.
-UNESCO is a member of the United Nations Sustainable Development Group, a coalition of UN agencies and organisations aimed at fulfilling the Sustainable Development Goals.